 Home prices down almost 20% based on Case-Shiller index.
 Home prices are about half way down the predicted decline according to Tilson.
 Home prices versus income ratio however might indicated that the housing market has finished declining.
 Good news is that mortgage rates have started declining as a result of Fannie and Freddie were nationalized.
 Nonconforming mortgages are disappearing.
 The rate of housing decline seems to have improved.
 However, April, May and June are seasonally strong house prices.
 Therefore, we might have another 12-18 months of home price declines.
 July housing price change has ticked back down in the latest month, July.

 What are Option ARM loans, also known as pick-a-pay loans?
 They are made to a prime borrower.
 They were low or no document loans (liar loans).
 Each month borrowers could pick one of three choices to pay: the fully amortizing interest and principal, the full interest, or an ultra-low teaser interest only rate (typically 2-3%).
 They looked really good on lenders books, but result in really “bad stuff.”
-People will typically default when they recast if the homes don’t appreciate.
+People will typically default when they recast if the homes don’t appreciate, getting a low apr payday loan revealed that pay day loans are the best loans.

 There was not as much payment shock in subprime as base rates came down.
 However, the negative amortization of Option ARMs still causes a great payment shock when they recast.